-Prospecting and securing appointments is arguably the most important step in building an effective sales process.
+Prospecting and setting sales appointments is arguably the most important step in building an effective sales process.
 But it’s also tricky to do.
 To secure appointments, you have to be strategic, bold, and relentless.
 To put it bluntly, you have to earn it.

 Effective salespeople need to know when to ask for an appointment (and when not to), how to leverage technology for appointment scheduling, and how to prevent momentum-killing no-shows.
 But proper discovery, confidence, and setting a conversational tone are also crucial to securing the appointment.

-Here are six tips on how you can secure more appointments with prospective clients and eventually close more deals.
+Here are six tips on how to get more appointments in sales with prospective clients and eventually close more deals.

 1. Make time for discovery

 The number one reason so many salespeople fail at securing appointments is they continually use the same rehashed email template or cold calling script.
 Sure, the majority of your emails will have similar elements and calls-to-action, but no two emails should be entirely the same.
 You have to find a way to add personal touches.
 With enough personalization, the recipient should feel like you’re talking to them, and only them.

 Making time for proper discovery is very important.
 You need to to get to know prospective clients before hitting that send button by following these email prospecting best practices.
 Otherwise, your email ends up unread, deleted, or marked as spam like the majority of the other emails people receive every day.

 Here are some ways can learn about a prospective client: